 Gateway Guest Blogger | Gateway Pundit

 . .
 But remember this: This many years into the War on Terror, the only anti-Muslim violence in the US has been a few sponsors pulling out from All-American Muslim, because it was a third-rate reality show.
 We’re a tolerant people.
 We welcome people who want to be here.
 That should include welcoming pretty darned good quarterbacks who are also Christians.

-Could I weep any more for the American pariah?
-Aren’t we daunted by Timmy’s Job-like trials?
-No, and yes.
-I recall his being badly trapped inside the academic-free football orgy called ‘University of Florida.’
-Frequent favorites to win the national championship, the rag-tag Gator felons and poor Tim won the country’s college Super Bowl.
-It was impossible, but then Timmy had a heart o’ Jesus.
+Could I weep any more for this American pariah?
+Aren’t we pained by Timmy’s money-laden trials?
+Yes, and yes.
+I recall his being trapped inside the academic-free football orgy called ‘University of Florida.’
+Frequent favorites to win the national championship, the Gator felons and poor old Tim won the country’s college Super Bowl.
+It was impossible, but Timmy had a real heart o’ Jesus.

-On the other hand, Muslims live on flying carpets.
-And when they deign to stand on the Earth, they’re ensconced in palaces of the finest gold, behind whirling registers of debit-card magic, fronted by mysterious doors that open and close before you can say ‘Ali Baba.’
-And drunken louts like Gateway Asshole shove sixers of Miller at the Kings of America, muttering obscenities everyone can hear, and I should mention he’s a Sikh, dumbfuck:
+On the other hand, Muslims live on carpets of flying silk.
+And when they come down to Earth, they’re found in multi-color palaces of the finest gold, behind whirling registers of debit-card magic, fronted by mysterious doors that open and close before you can say ‘Ali Baba.’
+And drunken louts like Gateway Asshole shove sixers of Pabst at the Kings of The World, muttering obscenities everyone can hear, and don’t you know that he’s a Sikh, dumbfuck?

 Balbir Singh Sodhi was gunned down on Sept.
 15, 2001 in Mesa, Arizona.
 The turban-wearing Sikh was killed outside his gas station.
 Sodhi’s killer spent the hours before the murder in a bar, bragging of his intention to “kill the ragheads responsible for September 11.”
 He has been convicted and sits on death row.